AndrewKolosowski/AndrewKolosowski/README.md

 Hey!
 I'm Andrew and I'm currently studying Computer Science at York University.
-I love problem solving and a challenge.
-Feel free to get in touch!
+I have a passion for problem solving and I'm open to new opportunities — Feel free to send me a message at andrewkoloso@gmail.com.